AdamAtri/Science-PHI340/week2/week2.md

 - Frans Josef Gall (1758 - 1828) and Johann Gasper Spurzheim (1776-1832), the founders of Phrenology, opposed Cartesian Dualism:
     - was a widely accepted theory of how the mind worked
     - was respected by scientists and educated lay people
-    - had it's own training programs
+    - had it's own training programs that required medical degrees before enrollment
     - had application in the care of the diseased and the deviant -played a significant economic role
     - had its own journal